kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Use 24-hour format**: Whether to use a 24-hour clock.
 - **Add leading zero to time**: Whether to add a leading zero to the time (ex.
 01:00 instead of 1:00).

+## Sensors > GPS
+GPS settings can be found in Trail Sense Settings > Sensors > GPS.
+If your phone supports it, multiple GNSS systems will be used (such as GPS, GLONASS, Galileo, and BeiDou).

+### Location Source
+You can choose to mock your location by disabling the "Auto adjust location" setting.
+This will enable the "Location override" setting where you can manually set your location.

+When "Auto adjust location" is enabled, the location will be determined by your device's GPS.

+### Require satellite fix
+To get a more accurate location, Trail Sense requires at least 4 satellites to have a fix.
+If you are having trouble getting a location, you can disable this setting to allow for a location with fewer satellites (or if your phone does not support satellite counts).

+### Cache
+Trail Sense automatically caches your last location to quickly load details in certain tools.
+You can clear this cache temporarily using the "Clear cache" option in the GPS settings.

 ## Sensors > Barometer
 The barometer is used to measure air pressure.
 It can be used to predict the weather or determine your altitude.
 To adjust barometer settings, go to Trail Sense Settings > Sensors > Barometer.